DanishMMir/assignment/README.md

 ## How to use
 - pull main branch from github
-- install dependencies
+- install dependencies by running `composer install`
-- check example env and set DB parameters in env
+- copy example env to env `cp .env.example .env`
+- generate app key `php artisan key:generate`
+- create a database named `assignment` or something else
+- Add your DB creds to .env
-- run migrations
+- run migrations `php artisan migrate`
+- start the inbuilt dev server `php artisan serve`
 - That is all

 ## What has been done